Freddie Scappaticci: Stakeknife revealed

-Involvement with the Cook Report
+Involvement with The Cook Report

-In 1993 Scappaticci approached the ITV programme The Cook Report and agreed to an interview on his activities in the IRA and the alleged role of Martin McGuinness in the organisation.
+In 1993 Scappaticci approached the ITV programme The Cook Report and agreed to an interview on his activities in the IRA and the alleged role of Martin McGuinness in the organization.
 The first interview took place on 26 August 1993 in the car park of the Culloden Hotel in Cultra, County Down.
 This interview was, unknown to Scappaticci, recorded and eventually found its way into an edition of the programme.
-The interview was posted on the World Wide Web as the 2003 allegations against Scappaticci surfaced.
+The interview was posted online as the 2003 allegations against Scappaticci surfaced.

-Scappaticci appears to give intimate details of the modus operandi of the IRA's Northern Command, indicated some of his previous involvement in the organisation and alleges, amongst other things, that Martin McGuinness was involved in the death of Frank Hegarty – an IRA volunteer who had been killed as an informer by the IRA in 1986.
+Scappaticci appeared to give intimate details of the modus operandi of the IRA's Northern Command, indicated some of his previous involvement in the organisation and alleged, among other things, that Martin McGuinness was involved in the death of Frank Hegarty – an IRA volunteer who had been killed as an informer by the IRA in 1986.
 It has since been alleged that Scappaticci knew the intimate details of Hegarty's killing because, as part of his duties in the ISU, he had reportedly been involved in the interrogation and execution of Hegarty regarding a large Libyan arms cache, which the Gardaí found.
-Ingram stated that Hegarty was a FRU agent whom other FRU members had encouraged to rise through the organisation and gain the confidence of key IRA members.
+Martin Ingram stated that Hegarty was an FRU agent whom other FRU members had encouraged to rise through the organisation and gain the confidence of key IRA members.

 Involvement with the Stevens Report

-Things deteriorated for Scappaticci when Sir John Stevens, the Metropolitan police commissioner who has been probing RUC and British Army collusion with loyalist paramilitaries in the killing of Protestant student, Brian Adam Lambert in 1987 and the killing of solicitor Pat Finucane in 1989, revealed that he knew of his existence.
-In April 2004, Stevens signalled that he intended to question Scappaticci as part of the third Stevens inquiry.
+Things deteriorated for Scappaticci when John Stevens, the Metropolitan police commissioner, who was investigating collusion between security forces and loyalist paramilitaries in the killing of Protestant student Brian Adam Lambert in 1987 and the killing of solicitor Pat Finucane in 1989, revealed that he knew of his existence.
+In April 2004, Stevens signaled that he intended to question Scappaticci as part of the third Stevens inquiry.